ZupIT/beagle-docs/Settings/content/en/docs/API/Context/Operations/How to register a new operation.md

 ```
 In the parameter of the execute method, we have an attribute of `OperationType` type, which is the attribute that returns the operation type.

-Below is the OperationType class with the return types that beagle supports.
+On the following example, you can check out the OperationType class with the return type that Beagle supports.

 ```java
 sealed class OperationType(open val value: Any?) {